-- 1. Official transcripts from accredited high schools or present passing scores on the General Education Development (GED) tests, or submit a completed home-school transcript - 2.
+- Official transcripts from accredited high schools or present passing scores on the General Education Development (GED) tests, or submit a completed home-school transcript - 2.
 Students not required to complete remedial courses - 3.
-Students transferring from an institution of higher learning who have a cumulative grade point average of 2.00 or better, have met all state-mandated remediation requirements, and have not been suspended from the last institution attended (See Transfer Student Admissions) - 4.
-Documentation (required by Arkansas statute) of two immunizations for measles, rubella, and mumps or a letter of exemption from the State of Arkansas
+Students transferring from an institution of higher learning who have a cumulative grade point average of 2.00 or better, have met all state-mandated remediation requirements, and have not been suspended from the last institution attended (See Transfer Student Admissions pages 20 21) - 4.
+Documentation (required by Arkansas statute for students born after January 1, 1957) of two immunizations for measles, rubella, and mumps or a letter of exemption from the State of Arkansas